New Employee Buddy Programme Checklist

 - general sentiment from the employee, the buddy and the line manager.

 - HR drafts a lessons learned document to inform new buddy programme implementations.

-You can download this checklist template below and get started with customising your own buddy onboarding checklist.
+You can download this checklist template below and start customising your own buddy onboarding checklist.

 A buddy onboarding programme is the epitome of building a culture based on trust and friendship.
 Not only are you supposed to learn your new job role inside out, but you are also supposed to be integrated in the company culture.
-You are expected to start feeling engaged and connected.
-You are expected to gain motivation for being in that specific job and in that specific company.
+Moreover, you are expected to start feeling engaged and connected.
+Additionally, you are expected to gain motivation for being in that specific job and in that specific company.

-introdus is proud to introduce a Buddy Platform which inspires instant connection.
-You and your fellow employees will gain confidence, higher engagement, retention and, as a result, you will likely become productive faster.
+Thus, introdus is proud to introduce a Buddy Platform which inspires instant connection.
+You and your fellow employees will gain confidence, higher engagement, retention.
+As a result, you will likely become productive faster.